MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 Try and practice your presentation a few times on different groups of 2-3 people.
 Write down all of the feedback you received and go back and refactor your presentation.
 Practice it on a different group a few days later.

-This refinement process helped makes sure your presentation is well tested on many groups so you can be sure it makes sense and is a coherent story.
+This refinement process helps makes sure your presentation is well tested on many groups so you can be sure it makes sense and is a coherent story.
 It also gets you comfortable telling the story in front of an audience (even if it is a small one).

 All this practising and refactoring after the feedback takes time, so make sure you are prepared and do this a few weeks out before the talk.
 You want to lock in the contents of the talk completely about two weeks out so you can just practice the same content up until the big day.